cits3200-team37/mtd/server/Documentation/docs/mtdnetwork/operation/mtd_operation.md

 # MTD Operation Class

-`MTDOperation` is the main class for the execution and management of Moving Target Defense (MTD) strategies during network simulations.
+`mtd_operation` is the main class for the execution and management of Moving Target Defense (MTD) strategies during network simulations.

 #### Description

-The `MTDOperation` class encapsulates the functionality required to execute, suspend, trigger, and manage MTD strategies within a network.
+The `mtd_operation` class encapsulates the functionality required to execute, suspend, trigger, and manage MTD strategies within a network.
 It interacts with the network environment and use the simpy library for manage these events.
 The class determines when to deploy a strategy, how to handle resource conflicts, and manages MTD registration and suspension.

 #### Initialization